top of page

 D010.
 Event Promotions

 Effective promotions are essential to the success of any event.
-This module provides an in-depth understanding of promotional strategies, audience engagement techniques, and digital marketing approaches used to attract attendees and enhance event reach.
+This module provides an understanding of promotional strategies used to attract attendees and enhance event reach.

 Students will gain knowledge in:

-D012.
-Professional Practice 2: Live Event Planning, Delivery, and Evaluation
+D011.
+Professional Practice 2: Live Event Planning and Delivery

-This capstone module integrates all elements of event management, allowing students to apply their skills through involvement in the planning, execution, and evaluation of a live event.
+This module integrates the elements of event management, allowing students to apply their skills through involvement in the planning and execution of a live event.

-Working on a live event concept given to their class, students will develop the ability to:
+Working on a live event students will develop the ability to:

-• Contribute to live event planning, promotions and delivery processes
+• Contribute to live event planning and delivery processes

-• Engage in event delivery – gain first-hand exposure to the complexities of live event operations.
+• Engage in event delivery gaining first-hand exposure to live event operations.

 This module ensures students graduate with live event planning experience for their CV or professional portfolio.